Commercial vs. Theatrical Headshots – Understanding the Differences

 It helps if you look at some of the requirements and purposes of each shot.

-The focus of a theatrical headshot is your emotional state.
+The focus of theatrical headshots is your emotional state.
 People do everything they can not to draw attention away from their expression.
 As such, overly bright tones are a no-go.

 One thing to keep in mind is to look and feel alive when taking the headshot.
 Don’t just plaster an expression and a smile on your face.
 Be in that moment, feel that joy and excitement.
 The way to capture genuine energy through a headshot is by creating authentic moments, whether you’re in the middle of a hearty laugh or a big cheeky smile.
 It is these moments of authenticity that jump out of the shot and grab the attention of the casting crew.